 “This is a challenging time for many charities delivering vital services across the country and I know from my conversations with fundraisers just how important it is for public fundraising to restart safely and responsibly.
 I am pleased to support this guidance which outlines key principles for charities to follow while ensuring they adhere to social distancing measures and Government advice.”

 - Wear face coverings – either clear full-face visors or masks with windows so their mouths are visible.
-Read about why this is so important for deaf people in our blog post

 - Carry hand sanitizer and disinfecting wipes/spray at all times and are trained to use them regularly

 - Maintain social distancing at all times with all conversations to take place in the open air

 - Only engage with people who wish to have a socially distanced conversation and avoid interacting with anyone who is, or appears to be, 70 or over, or is otherwise in a high risk group